HOPLAB-LBP/hoplab-wiki/docs/fmri-home.md

 link: [FastSurfer](https://github.com/Deep-MI/FastSurfer)

 FastSurfer offers a significantly faster alternative to traditional FreeSurfer processing, leveraging NVIDIA GPU acceleration if available.
-If a suitable GPU is not available, consider using fMRIprep for CPU-based processing, which will integrate FreeSurfer's recon-all but will take longer (approx. 15 hours).
+If a suitable GPU is not available, consider using fMRIprep for CPU-based processing, which will integrate FreeSurfer's recon-all but will take **significantly** longer.

 ##### Prerequisites
 - **Docker Desktop:** Install Docker Desktop [here](https://docs.docker.com/desktop/install/ubuntu/).